 Module credits 8.00

 NQF Level 06

 Prerequisites No prerequisites.

 Contact time 1 lecture per week

+Language of tuition Module is presented in English

 Department Informatics

 Period of presentation Year

 The Joint Community Project module is a credit-bearing educational experience where students are not only actively engaging in interpersonal skills development but also participate in service activities in collaboration with community partners.
 Students are given the opportunity to practice and develop their interpersonal skills formally taught in the module by engaging in teamwork with fellow students from different disciplines and also with non-technical members of the community.
 The module intends for the student to develop through reflection, understanding of their own experience in a team-based workspace as well as a broader understanding of the application of their discipline knowledge and its potential impact in their communities, in this way also enhancing their sense of civic responsibility.
 Compulsory class attendance 1 week before Semester 1 classes commence.